dbanty/dylananthony.com/_posts/fastapi-rust-6-aws-lambda.md

 3. CDK comes with a nice `cdk destroy` command which will tear down _most_ of what it created (just not the bootstrap stuff).
 4. It's easy to break up your code into reusable components.
 You can even create normal packages with whatever language you selected and share those to other projects, so you don't have to copy/paste infrastructure.
 I'll _definitely_ be doing this in the future.

-The only question left to answer was how to run the function locally?
+The only question left to answer was how to run the function locally.
 Luckily AWS provides official and easy instructions for running a CDK function using SAM, and it works super easily!
 In my repo, I can do `make local` which basically builds the app, runs `cdk synth > template.yaml`, then runs the same `sam local start-api` I was already doing.

-There is another option to running locally which you can try, but I had very little success with.
-LocalStack is a project for emulating AWS services via Docker containers.
-It's a fantastic project, I have used it to emulate SQS in other work, however their API Gateway support is pretty atrocious.
+There is another option for running locally which you can try, but I had very little success with it.
+There is a project called LocalStack for emulating AWS services via Docker containers.
+I've used it in the past for doing integration tests with SQS, however their API Gateway support is pretty atrocious.
 You have to dig around in their docs for a while to find the long, custom URL you need to call which requires copying and pasting the API ID every time.
 All the effort didn't seem worth it to me, but if you want to try it out yourself I found [this GitHub repo](https://github.com/codetalkio/patterns-serverless-rust-minimal) which should get you started in the right direction.

 ## Conclusion